Find Out How You Can Apply For Section 8 Housing With a Felony

 - Addresses and contact information where you lived in the last 5 years

-Wait Time For a Section 8 Voucher
+Wait Time to Get Section 8 Housing

 Finally, be sure to check the deadline of the application.
 If you miss the deadline, the list will close, and you will need to wait a year or more to apply again.